 3.Use Convert Entities in SolidWorks® sketch editor

 You can see the Cam does not have any facets.

-You want the 'X' and 'Y' Cam Points in separate columns, with each Cam Point in a new Row.
+You want the 'X' and 'Y' Cam Points in separate columns.

 Experiment with the import options if necessary.

 4.Move all the data so the first X Point starts at Cell A1, and the first Y Point at B1.

 5.Add a Column for the Z-Axis, and fill it with Zeros (0).

 6.If necessary, make the first and last point to be identical.